 “It is unbelievable that my dream of becoming a teacher has finally come true,” says Mukkuli Zimana, 24.
-Mukkuli believes that without the financial help she received from World Vision through the Every Last One (ELO) Education program, she would not have completed her education.
+Mukkuli believes that without the financial help she received from World Vision through their Education program, she would not have completed her education.
 “World Vision made it possible.”

 Mukkuli is now a teacher trainee at the same primary school she attended as a child.
 Her success is not just a personal accomplishment, but an achievement that is inspiring the whole community.